pkarsy/rfboot/help/Installation.md

 - "random_serial" should be unique for every module ie 12F34, 25317, 1awd34fg etc.
-- The CP2104 chip seems to have already unique ID, so this procedure is not needed and maybe in fact do harm, as this chip is not tested by the athor.
+- The CP2104 chip seems to have already unique ID, so this procedure is not needed and maybe in fact do harm, as this chip is not tested by the author.
 - The Pl2303 chip cannot programmed, so if you are going to use this chip, you have to use only one, and use other brands, if you need to connect other USB-to-Serial modules.
 - The FTDI modules also have unique serial IDs but as I said I have reliablility problems with them (non genuine chips).
-- There is another linux utility doing the same job<br/>
+- There is another linux utility doing the same job, and seems to have more options<br/>
 http://cp210x-program.sourceforge.net/<br/>
-but some distros might have difficulties to install the dependencies.
+but some distros might have difficulties to install the dependencies (python-usb).